 DALLAS — Have you ever wished for a Big Mac while flying instead of the standard airline meal?
-Back in 1996, it very well did happen—not just the Big Mac but an entire McDonald’s jet.
-How did this ever come about?
+27 years ago, it happened, not just the Big Mac but an entire McDonald’s jet.

 In April 1996, a Swiss carrier, Crossair (LX), gave out its Mcdonnell Douglas MD-83 to a local tour operator that went by Hotelplan, aimed at flying families for vacations.
 The two firms partnered with the iconic fast food chain and worked together on a special project that year, and the McPlane was born.